 Penalty and time period in which to pay

 If failing to sign, the officer may state this on the citation.
 A written note on the signature line of "Refused to sign" should suffice.

 The search and seizure warrant must be executed by a sworn officer within 48 hours of its’ issuance.
-If this does not occur, the warrant must be returned as “Not Executed” to the clerk of court.
-A copy of the warrant is provided to the person who is to be searched or who is apparently in control of the premise.
-A written account of all items seized must be listed on theInventory of Items Seized Pursuant to Search.
-A copy of the inventory is also provided to the person and to the issuing official.
+If this does not occur, the warrant must be returned as “Not Executed” to the clerk of court and the process repeated if necessary.
+If the warrant is executed, the warrant is also returned to the clerk of court along with the Inventory of items seized.

 North Carolina Laws - Animal Control - Animal Protection - Public Health